Trader’s Notebook: S&P 500

 9:35 a.m.
 New York time.

-[S&P 500 E-mini futures at 3:30.m., 40-minute bars, with volume]
+[S&P 500 E-mini futures at 9:35 a.m., 15-minute bars, with volume]

 Waves Now Underway

-[Updated for the afternoon analysis.]
+[Updated to match the revised, afternoon analysis.]

 These are the waves currently in progress under my principal analysis.
 Each line on the list shows the wave number, with the subscript in curly brackets, the traditional degree name, the starting date, the starting price of the S&P 500 E-mini futures, and the direction of the wave.